-We will only share your information with the following third parties for the purposes of processing your application:
+We will share your information with the following third parties for the purposes of processing your application on our behalf:

-All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your information in line with our policies.
+All our third-party service providers and other entities in the group who handle your information on our behalf are required to take appropriate security measures to protect your information in line with our policies.
 We do not allow our third-party service providers to use your information for their own purposes.
 We only permit them to process your information for specified purposes and in accordance with our instructions.

 We have put in place appropriate security measures to prevent your information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your information to those employees, agents, contractors and other third parties who have a business need-to-know.
 They will only process your information on our instructions and they are subject to a duty of confidentiality.
-Details of these measures may be obtained from our Data Protection who is contactable at email@example.com.
+Details of these measures may be obtained by contacting us at email@example.com.